 Honaunau Bay Snorkeling

 South of Kona and west of Keokea on the Big Island, the snorkeling at Hanauma Bay State Underwater Park is popular for its visibility and gentle surf.
-Locally known as the City of Refuge, Honaunau Bay snorkelers commonly spot tang, parrot fish, moray eels, sea turtles and surgeon fish.
+Locally known as the City of Refuge or Two-Steps, Honaunau Bay snorkelers commonly spot tangs, parrotfish, grouper, trunkfish, wrasse, pocupine pufferfish, butterflyfish, goatfish, octopus, moray eels, sea turtles and surgeon fish.
 The water entry is usually from the flat rocks that are at water level making for easy entry.
 You can even sit on the rocks while putting your fins on.
 The left south side of Honaunau Bay tends to be shallower and where the turtles hang out.
 The right north side of Honaunau Bay tends to descend quicker and to be where the spinner dolphins hang out.

 Access to Honaunau Bay is provided through Puuhonua O Honaunau National Historic Park.
 There is not a dedicated parking area for Honaunau Bay, so you need to arrive early to grab one of the few spots at the end road (well before 9am).
 The bay is located about 45 minutes from the Kona airport.